 Our Testing Experience

-Eastman reads like classic family-room comfort, just with sharper tailoring.
-It was the sofa we naturally piled onto when the night ran late, and the included lumbar pillows mattered more than we expected—move them a few inches and the back support changes.
+Eastman felt more like classic family-room comfort with cleaner tailoring.
+It was the sofa we gravitated to when everyone wanted to pile on, and the lumbar pillows made a bigger difference than we expected—move them a little and the back support changes with them.
 Compared with Berkeley, the cushions feel softer and benefit from occasional reshaping.
-The cotton velvet looks rich, but it shows pressure marks, so it rewards gentler habits: smooth it out, keep lint under control, and use a throw if snacks are involved.
+The cotton velvet looks beautiful, but it shows pressure marks faster, so it rewards a gentler routine.

 What we liked